If you’re on a tight budget, the biggest entry barrier to starting any new hobby will be the cost.

 For rock climbing, you’re going to need a harness.

 Harness hire can be pretty expensive, but you can get a nice and strong one for a reasonable price.
-You don’t want to be cheaping out on a harness because broken bones are more expensive than a reasonably priced harness like the XINDA AL-NASR CE-Certified Harness.
+You don’t want to be cheaping out on a harness because its your life on the line when climbing higher routes.

 The self-locking capability of this carabiner is simply amazing.